 I Methodology and Assumptions

 It seems clear that the implementation of an Electronic Single Window (ESW) would potentially streamline various business and trade processes, the primary target for improvement is processing of import and exports permits and licenses.
 Specifically, it is expected that the program activities will reduce the number of hours that importers and exporters of goods spend on document preparation, customs clearance, and inspections and the costs associated with these processes.

+The results matrix has goals in terms of time and costs.
+The methodology proposed measures both components.
+First of all, we compute the benefits of save time in export and import processing time (equation 1).
+In second term, we calculate the save of money, costs (equation 2).

 There are a number of transaction costs related to the time spent in processing, including the cost of rent, utilities and insurance, handling costs, deterioration and obsolescence (particularly in the case of perishables), and the opportunity cost of capital of the inventory for the duration that it is held.
 As a simplifying assumption, this analysis focuses on the opportunity cost of capital to quantify the transaction cost savings.
 The choice to limit analysis to the primary economic impact of the project avoids the use of more tenuous assumptions due to data availability, and represents a conservative approach which understates total benefits in the analysis.